-The United States government has a unique legal relationship with federally recognized American Indian Tribes, based on the inherent powers of Tribal sovereignty and self-government.
+The United States government has a unique legal relationship with federally recognized American Indian Tribes, based on the inherent powers of Tribal sovereignty and selfgovernment.
 The District will uphold this special relationship and implement its activities in a manner consistent with it.
 Communication with 28 federally recognized tribes affiliated with the St. Louis District was initiated by the District's tribal liaison with a Corps letter dated 17 January, 2017 (Appendix A).
-All responses to this coordination received by the District have been included in this Final EA (Appendix A).
+All responses to this coordination received by the District will be included in the final version of this report.